 - Support chairs’ and deans’ efforts in providing mentoring opportunities for faculty

-All M2AP grants support projects up to $3000 for the purpose of supporting full-time tenure and tenure-track faculty across all ranks.
-Grants are awarded through a competitive review process, overseen by the ADVANCE Program in conjunction with the Vice Provost for Academic Affairs, and a selection committee.
-A mutual mentoring group must be composed of at least 3 people and may not exceed 6 people, with a Northeastern tenured or tenure-track faculty member as lead.
+All M2AP grants support projects up to $3000 for the purpose of supporting full-time faculty across all ranks.
+Grants are awarded through a competitive review process, overseen by the ADVANCE Program in conjunction with the Senior Vice Provost for Academic Affairs, and a selection committee.
+A mutual mentoring group must be composed of at least 3 people and may not exceed 6 people, with a Northeastern full-time faculty member as lead.
 Team members can include anyone the faculty member selects: full-time faculty members, graduate students, postdocs, staff, research staff, etc. Projects that are co-led will also be considered.
 A successful M2AP proposal will include:

 - specific measurable goal(s) that can be accomplished in a year’s time